top of page

 Why therapy?

-When people decide to engage in therapy it's usually because life right now, and how they are feeling, are not the way they want them to be.
-It may be that their usual strategies aren't helping.
-Working through issues in therapy can inspire richer insight and facilitate meaningful change.
+People often come to therapy because life, or how they are feeling, no longer feels the way they want it to.
+It may be that their usual ways of coping are no longer helping.
+Working through difficulties in therapy can bring deeper insight and support meaningful change.

-Perhaps you are finding it difficult to make sense of your every day experience, or how it may connect with your past.
-People come to therapy for many different reasons, they are as unique as we are.
-Whatever you are feeling you are welcome here, come as you are and we will work at your pace.
+Perhaps you are finding it difficult to make sense of your everyday experience, or how it may connect to your past.
+People come to therapy for many different reasons - they are as unique as we are.
+Whatever you are feeling, you are welcome here.
+Come as you are, and we will work at your pace.

 Below are some areas I am experienced in supporting people with: